-UCC27284-Q1 gate drivers offer high voltage (100 V), small delays (16 ns), and good driving capability (±3 A) in a single device.
+UCC27284 gate drivers offer high voltage (100 V), small delays (16 ns), and good driving capability (±3 A) in a single device.
 The floating high-side driver is capable of operating with switch node voltages up to 100 V. This allows for N-channel MOSFETs control in half-bridge, full-bridge, synchronous buck, synchronous boost, and active clamp topologies.
-UCC27284-Q1 gate driver IC also has built-in bootstrap diode to help power supply designers optimize PWB area and to help reduce bill of material cost in most applications.
+UCC27284 gate driver IC also has built-in bootstrap diode to help power supply designers optimize PWB area and to help reduce bill of material cost in most applications.
+The driver has an enable/disable functionality to be used in applications where driver needs to be enabled or disabled based on fault condition in other parts of the circuit.
 Each channel is controlled by its respective input pins (HI and LI), allowing flexibility to control ON and OFF state of the output.

 Switching power devices such as MOSFETs have two main loss components; switching losses and conduction losses.
 Conduction loss is dominated by current through the device and ON resistance of the device.
 Switching losses are dominated by gate charge of the switching device, gate voltage of the switching device, and switching frequency.
 Applications where operating switching frequency is very high, the switching losses start to significantly impact overall system efficiency.
 In such applications, to reduce the switching losses it becomes essential to reduce the gate voltage.
 The gate voltage is determined by the supply voltage the gate driver ICs, therefore, the gate driver IC needs to operate at lower supply voltage in such applications.
-UCC27284-Q1 gate driver has typical UVLO level of 5V and therefore, they are perfectly suitable for such applications.
+UCC27284 gate driver has typical UVLO level of 5V and therefore, they are perfectly suitable for such applications.
 There is enough UVLO hysteresis provided to avoid any chattering or nuisance tripping which improves system robustness.